sojohnnysaid/therapybox/notepad.md

-stuff we're going to have to do create a custom user model
+steps required to create a custom user model:
+1. update app settings

 we need to test that our user model is our custom user model